 Our lead compound, MT-3724, is an ETB that recognizes CD20, a B cell marker and is currently in multiple Phase II studies.
-The dose escalation portion of the Phase I monotherapy clinical trial has been completed for MT-3724 and was followed by the initiation of a Phase Ib expansion cohort, which was initiated in the fourth quarter of 2017.
+The dose escalation portion of the Phase I monotherapy clinical trial for MT-3724 was followed by the initiation of a Phase Ib expansion cohort.
 Results of the Phase I/Ib study were presented at the American Society of Hematology (ASH) Annual Meeting, December 7-10, 2019 in Orlando, FL.
 Of the 13 serum rituximab negative (RTX-neg) diffuse large B cell lymphoma, or DLBCL or mixed DLBCL/FL subjects, 5 responded (38% objective response rate) across the range of 5 to 100 μg/kg doses.
-Of the 5 responses, 2 were complete responses (CRs) and 3 were partial responses (PRs).
-Three patients had stable disease (including 2 patients with 49% and 47% tumor reductions) and 5 patients had progressive disease.
+Of the 5 responses, 2 were complete responses (CRs) and 3 were partial responses (PRs) of which one was a complete metabolic response (CMR).
+Three subjects had stable disease (including 2 subjects with 49% and 47% tumor reductions) and 5 subjects had progressive disease.
 Of the 5 serum RTX-neg subjects with DLBCL who received MT-3724 at 50 μg/kg, the maximum tolerated dose (MTD), 3 responded (2 CRs, 1 PR).

-In the first quarter of 2019, we initiated a Phase II cohort for the monotherapy trial with MT-3724, which has the potential to be a pivotal study.
-We have also initiated a Phase II combination study with MT-3724 and chemotherapy (gemcitabine and oxaliplatin) in an earlier line of treatment for DLBCL and a second Phase II combination study with MT-3724 and Revlimid® (lenalidomide), also in an earlier line of DLBCL treatment .
-The combination study with lenalidomide has demonstrated preliminary evidence of tolerability and efficacy with lenalidomide at standard doses and MT-3724 at 10 μ g/kg.
-MT-3724 dosing at higher doses with lenalidomide is ongoing.
-The combination study with GemOx has demonstrated preliminary evidence of efficacy but grade 2 innate immune adverse effects were seen with standard doses of gemcitabine and oxaliplatin and 10 μ g/kg doses of MT-3724.
+In 2019, we initiated a Phase II cohort for the monotherapy trial with MT-3724, which has the potential to be a pivotal study.
+We also initiated a Phase II combination study with MT-3724 and chemotherapy (gemcitabine and oxaliplatin, or GemOx) in an earlier line of treatment for DLBCL and a second Phase II combination study with MT-3724 and Revlimid® (lenalidomide), also in an earlier line of DLBCL treatment.
+Interim results were presented at the virtual 25th Congress of the European Hematology Association (EHA) in June 2020.
+This data demonstrated preliminary evidence of tolerability and efficacy with lenalidomide at standard doses and MT-3724.
+Among 7 evaluable subjects, 2 were CRs and 3 were PRs.
+While there were no permanent discontinuations due to adverse events, grade 2 capillary leak syndrome (CLS) occurred at 25 mcg/kg, leading to the opening of a new cohort at 20 mcg/kg.
+The study had a revised schedule of therapy with MT-3724 being dosed twice rather than three times weekly for the first two cycles and then on a weekly schedule thereafter.
+The combination study with GemOx has demonstrated preliminary evidence of efficacy but grade 2 innate immune adverse effects were seen with standard doses of gemcitabine and oxaliplatin and 10 μg/kg doses of MT-3724.
 The study protocol has been amended to include a revised schedule where MT-3724 dosing is initially sequenced with GemOx dosing.
-We expect to provide updates on all three Phase II studies of MT-3724 in the second half of 2020.